omarreis/FlapLabel/README.md

 # FlapLabel
 Airport style display components for Delphi Firemonkey.
-Simulates old mechanical flight information displays (the ones with rolls of plates that change in sequence)
+Simulates old mechanical flight information boards (the ones with rolls of plates that change in sequence, making a satisfying flap-flap noise)

-FlapLabel was originaly developed in 2002 for actual flight screens for São Paulo Airport (Congonhas).
+FlapLabel was originaly developed in 2002 for actual flight information screens for São Paulo Airport (Congonhas).
-We used plasma displays, expensive at the time, in substitution to even more expensive mechanical boards from Solari.
+We used plasma displays, expensive at the time, in substitution to even more expensive mechanical boards from Solari, Italy.
-It is still in use in that airport.
+The sw is still in use in that airport.
 The original components were for VCL.

-This is a port to Firemonkey and is tested on Windows, iOS and Android w/ D10.3.3
+This is a port to Firemonkey and is tested on Windows, iOS and Android w/ D10.4.1

 ![screenshot](/Images/FlapLabelTestShot.png)

 ## Installation

-* Compile and install FlapLabelPkg.dpk
+* Compile and install FlapLabelPkg.dpk (design time package)
 * Components TFlapCharSet, TFlapChar and TFlapLabel will be installed

 ## Usage